The Politics of Late Merging?

 One is tempted to pursue the potential implications of the politics of merging.
 Would there be, say, a communist merging scheme? (wealthier cars are sent back to the end of the line in favor of rusty Ladas) A fundamentalist Right stratagem? (whatever lane you are in is God’s will) Anarcho-syndacalist merging, anyone?

 This entry was posted on Tuesday, August 19th, 2008 at 7:25 am and is filed under Drivers, Traffic Psychology, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.